 In 1996, a political backlash against immigrants struck.
 Congress passed the Illegal Immigration Reform and Immigrant Responsibility Act (IIRAIRA).

-This led to the birth of Cancellation of Removal and the re-imposition of the exceptional and extremely unusual hardship standard on all undocumented immigrants, not simply those with serious criminal offenses.
+This led to the birth of Cancellation of Removal and the re-imposition of the exceptional and extremely unusual hardship standard for all undocumented immigrants, not simply those with serious criminal offenses.

 Immigration judges were quick to embrace the notion of a stricter hardship standard laid out by Cancellation of Removal.